googlearchive/abelana/README.md

  explaining how it works, how to set it up and deploy it on Google Cloud Platform is available on the Google Cloud website.

-Note: The mobile client implemented in the sample uses HTTP/2 without TLS/SSL security.
+**Note**: The mobile client implemented in the sample uses HTTP/2 without TLS/SSL security.

 ## Contributing changes